zhu-ziyu/Cable-Car-Design/README.md

 # Cable Car Design Project

 Welcome to the Cable Car Design Project repository!
 This project uses AutoDesk Inventor to design a cable car that travels along a 1/8-inch diameter steel cable at a speed of 7 ft/s.
 This project is part of our school assignment and will be completed in groups of two.
+The final version is determined by numbers – the higher the number, the newer the version.
 ---

 ## Team Members